zimejin07/data-with-datastory/README.md

 ---

-## 🚫 What was not implemented (and why)

-- Full **E2E (end-to-end) testing** with Cypress or Playwright
-  > Reason: Given the 2-hour time limit I dedicated to this app, the focus was on core functionality and unit testing first.

-- Advanced D3 interactions (e.g., zoom, tooltip)
-  > Reason: Basic charting was prioritized to ensure solid core data visualization first.

-- Internationalization (i18n) support
-  > Reason: Single-language English version kept the solution simpler for this phase.

----

 ## ⏳ What would be done next with more time

 - Implement full E2E testing with **Cypress** to simulate full user flows.